Division of Innovations

-Quantum Chemistry Group
+Quantum Chemistry Laboratory

 The main direction of our work is development of electronic structure calculation methods for molecules containing heavy elements.
 The aim is to elaborate technique and programs which allow one to perform very accurate calculations providing smallest computational expenses.
 It can be reached with the help of "two-step" methods which enable to "split" the correlation structure calculation of such molecules on two consequent calculations in valence and core regions.